jeblad/jeblad.github.io/_posts/2019-04-10-minicolumns-as-a-language.md

 license: cc-by-sa
 theorems:
   proposition:
-    title: Simple World
+    title: Language for Simple World
     description: >-
-      In a simple World a sufficient language can be described as a set of inputs set to constant values, processed by functions, which outputs new constant values.
-The constants …
+      A sufficient language for a Simple World can be described as a set of constants used as input values to a single function that outputs new constants.
   corollary:
-    title: Complex World
+    title: Language for Complex World
     description: >-
-      Some description of what this is… $E=mc^2$ And a bit more.
+      A sufficient language for a Complex World can be described as a set of vector constants used as input values to multiple functions that outputs new vector constants.
 sources:
   DBLP:journals/corr/abs-1803-03067:
     type: journal